Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Experiment Design and Methods

 \section{Experiment Design and Methods}

-To empirically examine whether users do, in fact, adapt their prompts in response to model improvements—and how much this adaptation contributes to overall performance—we conducted a pre-registered online experiment with \initialSample{} participants on Prolific between December 12 and December 19, 2023.\footnote{Full pre-registration details, including hypotheses and planned analyses, are available in an online repository.} Participants were asked to replicate a target image as closely as possible using a generative AI model, with the goal of assessing how both model capability and prompting behavior influence final outcomes.\footnote{All procedures were approved by an institutional review board (\textbf{link removed to preserve author anonymity}) and participants provided informed consent.
+To empirically examine whether users do, in fact, adapt their prompts in response to model improvements---and how much this adaptation contributes to overall performance---we conducted two pre-registered online experiments.
+The first experiment (the \emph{image replication experiment,} hereinafter) was conducted on a sample of \initialNRep{} participants on Prolific between December 12 and December 19, 2023.
+In this experiment, participants were asked to replicate a target image as closely as possible using a generative AI model.
+The second experiment (the \emph{logo generation experiment,} hereinafter) was conducted on a sample of \initialNLogo{} participants on Prolific between June 30 and July 1, 2025.
+In this experiment, participants were asked to create a logo for a hypothetical organization described in a short textual vignette (e.g., a sign for a business or a crest for a university).
+In both experiments, the goal was to assess how both model capability and prompting behavior influence final outcomes.\footnote{Full pre-registration details for both experiments, including hypotheses and planned analyses, are available in an online repository.
+All procedures were approved by an institutional review board (\textbf{protocol information removed to preserve author anonymity}) and participants provided informed consent.
 We will release anonymized data and replication code upon publication.}